Correcting Sample Selection Bias in PISA Rankings: Conclusion

 \section{Conclusion}

-In this paper, I introduce a novel method to address sample selection bias in cross-country comparisons using data from international assessments such as PISA.
-The proposed correction leverages a quantile selection model, which, under varying assumptions, enables the partial and point identification of latent quantiles and, consequently, the latent means.
-The application of this method to the PISA 2018 data reveals that the observed means are subject to upward bias, necessitating adjustments to the rankings.
-The extent of this bias is closely tied to the proportion of excluded individuals from the target population, highlighting the importance of accounting for sample coverage in comparative analyses.
+In this paper, I propose a method to address sample selection bias in cross-country comparisons using data from international assessments such as PISA.
+The proposed correction leverages a quantile selection model, which, under natural assumptions, enables partial identification of latent quantiles and, consequently, the latent means.
+The application of this method to the PISA 2018 data reveals that the rankings can change.

-The findings underscore the need to revise rankings derived from international assessments, as the observed means do not accurately reflect the true performance of countries due to sample selection issues.
-By correcting for these biases, the method provides a more reliable basis for cross-country comparisons and informs more accurate interpretations of educational outcomes.